jonnonz1/nz-statute-book/acts/public/1999/animal-welfare-act-1999.md

 (3) Subsections (2) to (4) of section 45 apply not only in relation to conditions imposed under section 45 but also in relation to conditions imposed under subsection (2) of this section.

 ### 48 Exemptions
-(1) The Director-General may from time to time, by notice in the Gazette,—if he or she is satisfied that the risk to the welfare of the animals is minimal.
+(1) The Director-General may from time to time, by notice,—if he or she is satisfied that the risk to the welfare of the animals is minimal.
   (a) exempt certain species or types of animals from the requirements of section 40(1); or (b) specify the circumstances in which any animals are to be exempted from the requirements of section 40(1); or (c) exercise both his or her power under paragraph (a) and his or her power under paragraph (b),—